James-Frowen/SimpleWebTransport/Mirror/README.md

 ### Server settings

-Set `port` to port you want server to listen to on localhost
+Set `port` to port you want server to listen on for the reverse proxy, default is `7777`

 ### Client settings